dataminer-site/dataminer-site.github.io/docs/archive/0.10/dev/benchmark.md

 title: Benchmark Suite
 ---

-DuckDB has an extensive benchmark suite.
+DataMiner has an extensive benchmark suite.
 When making changes that have potential performance implications, it is important to run these benchmarks to detect potential performance regressions.

 ## Getting Started

-To build the benchmark suite, run the following command in the [DuckDB repository](https://github.com/duckdb/duckdb):
+To build the benchmark suite, run the following command in the [DataMiner repository](https://github.com/duckdb/duckdb):

 ```bash
 BUILD_BENCHMARK=1 BUILD_TPCH=1 make